every child. every day.

 For more than a decade, both Park View Elementary School and South Elementary School operated highly successful Title I programs providing targeted assistance to K-3 students, with a focus on early intervention to improve reading skills.
 In the 2014-2015 school year, Park View and South both transitioned to operating school wide Title I programs, which offer greater flexibility in offering services to all enrolled students.
 Beginning in 2015-2016, Title I school wide services were expanded to both Mooresville Intermediate School (MIS) and East Mooresville Intermediate School (EMIS).

 Title I funds enable the schools to provide enhanced literacy instruction and remediation tutoring to students at risk of failing to meet the North Carolina’s end of grade performance standards.
 The district is extremely proud of the exceptional performance of all of its schools.
-In 2018-2019, MGSD ranked 9th in the state based on its overall grade level proficiency of 69 percent, which is 10 percentage points higher than the state average.
-On September 1, 2022, North Carolina released its state accountability results for the 2021-2022 school year.
-Despite the many challenges school systems faced navigating the COVID pandemic, North Carolina public schools were held to the same high standards for 2021-2022 as they were pre-pandemic.
-Out of 115 public school district's, MGSD was ranked #4 for Grade 5 End of Grade Math and Science, #5 for Grade 3 End of Grade Reading, and #16 overall for students testing proficient or advanced on state End of Grade/End of Course tests.
+On September 6, 2023, North Carolina released its state accountability results for the 2022-2023 school year and MGSD continues to be one of the top performing school districts in the region and the state.
+Overall proficiency improved in 12 out of 14 tested areas for Reading and Math and six out of seven schools improved their student growth performance score.
+Out of 115 public school district's, MGSD was ranked #5 for Grade 6 End of Grade Math and #10 for Grade 6 End of Grade Reading.
+MGSD ranked #3 in North Carolina for graduation rate out of 115 school districts (0.1 away from 1st place).

 A photograph of the sign in front of the Central Office Building.